Ayiwoma/SQL-Project/README.md

 3. Filtering and cleaning data to enable choice of what is useful, relevant to the serve the purpose for which it is needed.

 ### (your step 2)
-1. Use SQL queries to retrieve the data to answer questions that can help the company better under the business
+1. Use SQL queries to retrieve the data to answer questions that can help the company better under the business, by using one column, one table or several combinations of columns and tables

-2. Use SQL queries to retrievethe data to help with trends that affected the business.
+2. Use SQL queries to retrieve the data to help show trends that affects this business.

-3. Use SQL queries to retrievethe data to answer questions that are needed to make important decisions to improve the business of the company.
+3. Use SQL queries to retrieve the data to answer questions that are needed to make important decisions to improve the business of the company.

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)